mansueto-institute/C4/README.md

 This is a little different from most methods, since power diagrams do not use the standard greedy optimizer.
 More typical is:
 ```
-./run.py -s pa -m hull_p -t 0.01 -x300 -n10000 -c20 --conv_iter 500  --destrand_min 3 --destrand_max 50 --allow_trades
+./run.py -s pa -m hull_p -t 0.01 -x300 -n10000 --conv_iter 500 -c20  --destrand_min 3 --destrand_max 50 --allow_trades
 ```
 This means use the hull population method.
 Run up to 10000 iterations total, and stop after 500 iterations with no improvement.
+Restart the search 20 times.
 Do remove "strands" from the regions (larger than 3, but smaller than 50 cells).

 Aternatively, you can just accept my defaults, and do
 ```